Links vs orange

 unnatural toxic links

-Often, unnatural links are built by spammers or purchased through tactics like link schemes.
+This is because they are often built by spammers or purchased through tactics like link schemes.

 What Is a Link Scheme? 💡

-A link scheme is a link building tactic that is intended to manipulate search engine results pages (SERPs).
-Google considers these a major violation.
+A link scheme is a link-building tactic that is intended to manipulate rankings in search engine results pages (SERPs).
+This violates Google's Spam Policies, which explicitly prohibit practices that deceive or manipulate search engines for better ranking.
 More on this later.

 Why are unnatural links bad?